FabioGanum/AutosavePZ/README.md

 The .bat file is simply a quick way to run the .ps1 file, because on Windows .ps1 files can't be executed with a double-click.

 ## Setup
+### Powershell setup
-For the script to work, you HAVE to enter this command in your PowerShell:
+For the script to work, you HAVE to enter this command in your PowerShell (run on admin):
 ```
 Set-ExecutionPolicy RemoteSigned
 ```
 Otherwise, Windows won't permit the execution of .ps1 files.

+### Files configuration
 Neither file has specified paths to the game files.

-You have to change the .bat extension to .txt and change the path to your .ps1 path.
+You have to change the .bat extension to .txt and change the path to your .ps1 file.
-The .ps1 has to be edited too, by switching the paths to your game files' path and the backup folder.
+The .ps1 has to be edited too, by switching the paths to your game files path and the backup folder.
+This can be done in notepad, without changing the file extension.
 Don't forget to put the year you are playing in ACTUAL_YEAR!

 ## How to use

-Double-click .bat file.
+Double-click the .bat file, it will open a powershell and run the commands.
+When it closes, your backup is done!
-Just do it before opening the game (safety reasons)!
+Just do it **before** launching the game _(safety reasons)_!

 ## Loading the Backup